 The most common degenerative disc disease causes

-While the most common degenerative disc disease causes include the natural aging of the spine and gradual wear and tear, there are certain risk factors that can increase your chance of developing this condition.
-We may not be able to slow down the aging process, but certain preventative measures can ensure a greater health as we age, which may be able to at least postpone the development of some of these conditions.
+While the most common degenerative disc disease causes include the natural aging process and gradual wear and tear, there are certain risk factors that can increase your chance of developing this condition.
+We may not be able to slow down the aging process, but certain preventative measures can promote overall health and spinal health as we age, which can potentially slowdown the development of these conditions.

 What is degenerative disc disease?

-Over time, the discs that cushion the spine naturally begin to deteriorate as a result of years of wear and tear.
-This phenomenon is particularly common in the highly flexible and weight-burdened regions of the spine in the lower back (lumbar spine) and neck (cervical spine).
+Over time, the discs that cushion the spine naturally begin to deteriorate as a result of years of wear and tear, combined with age-related changes like loss of water and protein content.
+This phenomenon is particularly common in the highly flexible and weight-burdened regions of the spine in the lumbar (lower) and cervical (upper) spinal regions.

-Though the gradual deterioration of discs often goes unnoticed for years, when degenerative disc disease causes the compression of a nerve, nerve root or the spinal cord within the spinal canal, the patient may experience a variety of symptoms, including:
+Though the gradual deterioration of discs often goes unnoticed for years, when degenerative disc disease causes the compression of a nerve, nerve root or the spinal cord, the patient may experience a variety of symptoms, including:

 - Localized pain